LordRaydenMK/SuperheroesAndroid/README.md

 ### Testing

-This sample uses [kotest][kotest] as a testing library.
+This sample uses JUnit as a testing library and [kotest assertions][kotest] for assertions.
 The presentation logic is tested by mocking the Retrofit Service and using a `TestViewModel` that uses `MutableSharedFlow` instead of `MutableStateFlow` and remembers all events.
 Tests use the real schedulers and Turbine for testing `Flow`.

-The view is tested in isolation using Espresso, by setting a ViewState and verifying the correct elements are displayed/hidden and the text matches the expected.
+The view is tested in isolation using Paparazzi, by setting a ViewState and verifying the current image matches the golden images from the repo.

 There is also one E2E (black box) test using Maestro that tests both fragments + activity together.